mayasrikanth/Maya_Code_Samples/README.md

 Code from various personal, research, and academic projects.

-Matlab Projects- Contains implementation of K-means clustering algorithm in Matlab.
+Matlab Projects- Contains implementation of K-means clustering algorithm in Matlab, and figures of the clustering obtained from the implementation, as well as the clustering obtained from Matlab's in-built K-means.

 Graphics Projects- Contains implementation of shaded rendering using Phong and Gouraud algorithms and the Lighting Model, as well as code to utilize openGL API to render shaded objects